SoohwanJeon/cse15l-lab-reports/index1.md

 # cse15L lab report 1
+##introduce
+* -Soohwan Jeon
+- major: computer science
+-Favorite place in UCSD: Wong library and club med
+* I think B ruler would be the best ruler because it's flexible so it's portable and it can changed to any shape so it will be useful on many situations.

 ## Visual Studio Code

 * visit the visualstudio Code website [Link](https://code.visualstudio.com/) and download it on the computer.